 Hiring your first employee as a new business owner is both an exciting and frightening experience.
-Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, there is a lot of paperwork and laws to comply with.
+Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, but there is also a lot of paperwork and reporting requirements to comply with.

-Step 1 – Register as an Employer
+Step 1: Register as an Employer

-Step 2 – Employee Eligibility Verification
+Step 2: Employee Eligibility Verification

-Each new employee will need to fill out the I-9, Employee Eligibility Form from U.S. Citizenship and Immigration Services.
+Each new employee will need to fill out the I-9, Employment Eligibility Verification Form from U.S. Citizenship and Immigration Services.
 The I-9 Form is used to confirm citizenship and eligibility to work in the U.S.

-The employee must complete Section 1 by their first day of work and the employer will complete Section 2 by the end of the third business day after the employee starts.
+The employee must complete Section 1 by their first day of work, and the employer will complete Section 2 by the end of the third business day after the employee starts.

-Employers don’t submit the I-9 form, but are required to keep the form on file for three years after the date of hire or one year after the employee’s termination, whichever is later.
+Employers don’t submit the I-9 form but are required to keep the form on file for three years after the date of hire or one year after the employee’s termination, whichever is later.

-Step 3 – Employee Withholding Allowance Certificate
+Step 3: Employee Withholding Allowance Certificate

 Each employee will provide their employer with a signed Withholding Allowance Certificate (Form W-4) on or before the date of employment.
 The W-4 Form determines how much federal income tax will be withheld from the employee’s paycheck.

-The employer does not typically submit Form W-4 to the IRS, but will keep a copy on file.
+The employer does not typically submit Form W-4 to the IRS but will keep a copy on file.

 See IRS’s Publication 15 – Employer Tax Guide for more information on federal withholding.

-Step 4 – New Hire Reporting
+Step 4: Submit the New Hire Reporting Form

-This information is recorded in the National Directory of New Hires (NDNH) and is matched against state and federal child support databases for the purpose of locating parents who owe child support.
+The new hire information is required through the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA).
+This information is recorded in the State Directory of New Hires and the National Directory of New Hires (NDNH) and is matched against state and federal child support databases to locate parents who owe child support.

-Step 5 – Payroll Taxes
+Step 5: Set Up Payroll Taxes